Muslim advocacy group releases report on civil rights abuses

 The state's chapter of the Council on American-Islamic Relations said Wednesday it received 232 requests for legal assistance last year.

-The organization said that's down about six percent from 2017, which saw a surge in requests for help on immigration cases related to Republican President Donald Trump's attempts to issue a ban on travelers from certain Muslim-majority countries.
+The organization said that's down about six percent from 2017, which saw a surge in requests for help on immigration cases related to the Trump administration's ban on travelers from certain Muslim-majority countries.

-Among the prominent cases highlighted involves a fifth grader at Hemenway Elementary School in Framingham who received threatening notes in her classroom storage bin.
+Among the prominent cases highlighted was one involving a fifth-grader at Hemenway Elementary School in Framingham who received threatening notes in her classroom storage bin.

 The report also mentions a 2018 case in which a woman shouted slurs and obscenities at two Muslim families and grabbed a 72-year-old woman's hijab in Braintree.